opensearch-project/documentation-website/_im-plugin/ism/policies.md

 Allows you to reduce the number of primary shards in your indexes.
 With this action, you can specify:

-- the number of primary shards that the target index should contain.
+- The number of primary shards that the target index should contain.
 - A max shard size for the primary shards in the target index.
 - Specify a percentage to shrink the number of primary shards in the target index.